 There is no recommendation for that and as the insertion procedure is completed patient can leave her bed.

 Yes, the patient may be allowed to go home, if she is considered to be in a low risk group.

 Is it necessary to monitor CTG during the cervical ripening process?

 CTG monitoring is not mandatory during the use of Dilapan-S. Clinical evidence has confirmed that the use of the product is not connected with a danger of excessive uterine contractions or with uterine hyperactivity, resulting in fetal distress, so the product offers significant safety benefit.

-Can DILAPAN-S® be used for labor induction in women with a history of previous Cesarean section?
+Can DILAPAN-S® be used for labour induction in women with a history of previous Cesarean section?

-If DILAPAN-S® is used for cervical ripening, what is then used for induction of labor?
+If DILAPAN-S® is used for cervical ripening, what is then used for induction of labour?

 For how long should DILAPAN-S® be inserted?